inferno-collection/Docs/docs/fire-alarm-reborn/config.md

 We suggest changing this permission so only firefighters can do this.
 :::

+### Use Sprinkler Valves
+#### `InfernoFireAlarmReborn.SprinklerValves`
+This permission allows players to open and close sprinkler valves.
+By default, this permission is granted to all players.

 ### Trigger Random Alarms via Command
 #### `InfernoFireAlarmReborn.RandomAlarms`
 This permission allows players to use the `/firealarm randomalarm` command to generate a random alarm.